 Hello friends!
-Today I’m going to share with you how to make this incredibly tender whipping cream pound cake.
+Today I’m going to share with you how to make this incredibly tender whipping cream pound cake recipe.

-This melt in your mouth recipe is based on a one I’ve been playing with and modifying for years.
+This melt in your mouth whipped cream pound cake is based on a one I’ve been playing with and modifying for years.
 You can find that original pound cake recipe on my site.